wallowallo/nerdschool-exercises/bonus-2/README.md

 ### Extra exercise
 * This code is missing a feature.
 The state of the task (completed/not completed) is not stored, so checking a task and refreshing the page does nothing.
 Try fixing this on your own.

+Notes:
+- When item is clicked find the corresponding item in the array and set its done value to the checked state of the checkbox.
+- After the checked value has been modified in the array for the corresponding item, save the array to local storage.
+- When rendering the list, take into consideration the done value of every single item and make sure that you render the checkbox checked or un-checked depending on the done value.